 Our strategy enabled us to collect a large dataset of video sequences, recorded from different known and calibrated camera settings.
-We use such data to highlight the impact of the different viewpoint shifts on a modern depth estimator and give insights on their effects on the scale perceived by the model.
-The dataset can be accessed at \href{https://www.kaggle.com/datasets/aurelpjetri/viewpointdepth}{kaggle.com/datasets/aurelpjetri/viewpointdepth}.
+We use such data to highlight the impact of the different viewpoint shifts on a modern depth estimator and to give insights into their effects on the scale perceived by the model.

-To summarize, the main contributions of this work are: \begin{itemize} \item we propose a new ground truth strategy based on classical computer vision techniques, which can be used to replace expensive sensors for object distance estimation; \item we discuss in-depth the limitations of the proposed approach and empirically show its effectiveness on a public annotated dataset; \item we release a new dataset of road scenes collected from multiple viewpoints; \item we quantify the effects of different viewpoints on the performance of a modern monocular depth estimation model. \end{itemize}
+To summarize, the main contributions of this work are: \begin{itemize} \item we propose a new ground truth strategy based on classical computer vision techniques, which can be used to replace expensive sensors for object distance estimation; \item we discuss in depth the limitations of the proposed approach and empirically show its effectiveness on a public annotated dataset; \item we release a new dataset of road scenes collected from multiple viewpoints; and \item we quantify the effects of different viewpoints on the performance of a modern monocular depth estimation model. \end{itemize}

-The remainder of this paper is structured as follows: \cref{sec:related} presents the most relevant works in this context, \cref{sec:method} outlines the proposed ground truth and evaluation strategy, \cref{sec:dataset} presents the details of the collected dataset, \cref{sec:exp} describes the different experiments conducted and \cref{sec:conclusions} draws final conclusions.